-Advantages of proposal Disadvantages of proposal While the level of cost recovery from this proposal will still fall short of Council's funding policy, it will be more consistent with Council's objectives in terms of putting more of the costs of managing residual waste on waste generators, providing opportunities for cost savings through waste minimisation and diversion, and leaving providing of waste to the private market, where possible (by reflecting the true cost of waste disposal in the recovery park charges, private contractors will be able to compete on a more level playing field).
-Continues to provide the same range and level of service to the community.
-Reduces the reliance on district-wide rates to subsidise operational funding shortfalls for these facilities.
-The option will meet future demand for localised services and has the flexibility to cater for visitors and non-resident ratepayers.
-Will have a cost impact on individual users of the facility when disposing of residual waste.
-May have an environmental impact through increased fly- tipping.
+Advantages of proposal Dis advantages of proposal fall col of ge wa col ref pa a r Co the o Th an Thile the level of cost recovery from this proposal will still all short of Council's funding policy, it will be more consistent with Council's objectives in terms of putting more the costs of managing residual waste on waste enerators, providing opportunities for cost savings through easte minimisation and diversion, and leaving kerbside oblection to the private market, where possible (by flecting the true cost of waste disposal in the recovery ark charges, private contractors will be able to compete on more level playing field).
+In ontinues to provide the same range and level of service to be community.
+The educes the reliance on district-wide rates to subsidise operational funding shortfalls for these facilities.
+The option will meet future demand for localised services and has the flexibility to cater for visitors and non-resident tepayers.
+0 Will have a cost impact on individual users of the facility when disposing of residual waste.
+May have an environmental impact through increased flytipping.